 From Georgian times to Victorian, we now change to Regency style upon entering the Cullen Suite.
 This is a bright room, offering large windows that bring plenty of daylight in.
 Those windows provide views to Queen Street Gardens and beyond.

 This is a smaller room, offering the ideal choice for smaller, more personal ceremonies with a maximum of 40 guests.
 It is also possible to marry here and toast the union before enjoying your meal in the Great Hall.
 The light blue walls are calming, providing a stark contrast to the restored ceiling.

 Easy access to Queen Street Gardens for magnificent photo opportunities

-We are always delighted to be given the opportunity to photograph a wedding at Royal College of Physicians of Edinburgh.
+We are always delighted to be given the opportunity to photograph a wedding at the Royal College of Physicians of Edinburgh.
 As you can see, the grand staircase and the many beautiful and historical rooms provide a selection of magnificent locations for photo opportunities.

 However, there is another advantage to marrying here.
 Couples who choose the Royal College of Physicians of Edinburgh as their wedding venue will also be able to make use of the Queen Street Gardens.
-These are private gardens, so you need not worry about being disturbed.
+These are private gardens, so you need not to worry about being disturbed.
 They are often fondly referred to as secret gardens.
 That alone is inspiring when you know you can have your wedding day photos taken there.

 You will also have full use of the Physic Garden, another delight to explore at the RCPE.
 This courtyard nestles in between the New Library and the Cullen Suite, providing a further opportunity to capture those memories.